Skip to navigation

 In business, we are often so results-focused that we can discourage the outside-the-box thinking that drives innovation.
 But curiosity is vital for building thriving companies and for fostering healthy relationships between managers and co-workers.
 When you ask your employees t

-he right questions, you’ll get quality feedback that sparks creativity, puts out potential fires, and helps employees show up as their best selves.
+With the right questions, you’ll get quality feedback that sparks creativity, puts out potential fires, and helps employees show up as their best selves.
+15Five offers an AI-powered employee engagement software to help meet your performance management needs.

 Here are 13 questions you can ask employees in your 1-on-1s to help deepen your connections and encourage their growth and development.